BorwickAtVT/realultimatesearch/README.md

 ### Part 1: Data store and UI ###

+First, set the URL for where to serve static files:

+    echo "STATIC_URL=http://example.com/rus/" > ./static.env

 The main docker-compose config file creates two containers: one for Elasticsearch, and another as a gunicorn+flask web UI.
 All this can be started like so: